Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Search/FindPlace/README.md

 4. Use one of the suggestions or a user-written query to find the locations of POIs:
     * Create `GeocodeParameters`.
     * Set the parameters' `searchArea` to the envelope.
-    * Call `locatorTask::geocodeWithParameters(suggestionLabelOrPlaceQueryString, geocodeParameters)` to get a list of `GeocodeResult`s.
+    * Call `locatorTask::geocodeWithParametersAsync(suggestionLabelOrPlaceQueryString, geocodeParameters)` to get a list of `GeocodeResult`s.
     * Display the places of interest using the results' `displayLocation`s.

 ## Relevant API